codecomet-io/cli/README.md

 ```

 The above will run all tests in the provided packages except for a package named "wasm".
 The run ID used is `LOC2`.
 No suite name is provided here, so one will be automatically created from the base directory.
 You may want to provide a suite name to make it clear which groups of tests should be grouped together as a "suite".
 In the above example, the base directory that this command is being run in is the same for all tests, so they will all share a suite name and suite run ID.

+#### Python

+If you are using Python, we are only currently compatible with `pytest`.
+You must also install the pytest plugin `pytest-reportlog`.
+You can typically just do this with `pip`. `pytest` on its own does not contain enough timing and other information otherwise.

+If you are using Django, you can install the library `pytest-django` and run your tests with `pytest` that way.
+You typically just need to export a `DJANGO_SETTINGS_MODULE` environment variable if you do this.

 ### Environment variables